DivineDemonKing/DivineDemonKing/README.md

 - 👋 Hi, I’m George
 - 👀 I’m interested in C# and tricky tusks
-- I worked on oop, sql and even created my telegram bot.
+- I worked with oop, sql and even created my telegram bot.
 From the 2018 to nowadays i improve myself with private c# teacher, he works in Cifra
 - If i interested you, my contacts:
 - telegram https://t.me/EgorServant
 - whatsup +79166938884